akweteyisaac/Maxim/README.md

 # Maxim
-For maxim nyansa project with erik
+This is a repo for maxim nyansa assignment with erik